 - Tie it in with your introduction: “I guess I was wrong when I thought the city of Istanbul only had kebab shops and could not accommodate vegetarians.
 Hidden underneath this sparkling city are vegetarian havens with the most tantalizing dishes.
 Istanbul, it seems, caters to all dietary preferences.”

-This is just one formula of many used when deciding How to Start a Travel Blog post.
+This is just one of many used formulas when deciding How to Start a Travel Blog post.
 Also, try to keep the paragraphs short and use lots of subheadings.
 But don’t let anything get in the way of your creativity at this stage.

 Finally, given this is a travel blog, remember to put in lots of pictures.
 Most modern cameras take photos at higher resolutions than you will need on your blog, so you will need to downsize these.
 As standard, make sure the width and height do not exceed 1080 pixels.